-Tequila is an exclusive product of Mexico, and much like Bourbon and Scotch it has laws dictating how its is produced and where.
+Tequila is an exclusive product of Mexico, and much like Bourbon and Scotch, it has laws dictating how it’s produced and where.
 There are four types of tequila, each determined by the aging process.

 The agave spirit’s recent impact on the industry has resulted in bold and creative new concoctions.
 These innovative cocktails have challenged the common misconception that tequila was no better than shot glass worthy.
 Tequila’s ability to mix well with a spectrum of flavors from citrus to smokey and savory to spicy quickly made it a favorite among bartenders.
 Its versatility is shown in this selection of cocktails; explore our whole spectrum of tequila cocktails here.

-Let’s begin with perhaps the most low maintenance tequila cocktail, Ranch Water.
-This no frills cocktail simply combines the agave spirit with lime juice and soda water over ice.
-This uncomplicated and straight forward formula makes it perfect for pouring to personal taste.
-It is known for its thirst quenching qualities that are ideal for combating bone-dry Texas heat and has since become synonymous with the Lone Star State.
+One of the most low-maintenance tequila cocktails, Ranch Water, combines the agave spirit with lime juice and soda water over ice.
+Perfect for pouring to personal taste, it is known for its thirst-quenching qualities, ideal for combating bone-dry Texas heat.

 The Paloma is a tall glass of perfectly balanced citrus, sour, and sweet flavors.
 It combines grapefruit juice, lime juice, tequila, topped with soda water over ice.
 It’s a low-proof cocktail that’s great for staying refreshed in the heat of a summer afternoon.